bigheadG/mmWave/TMD/README.md

         TMD_ex0.py is an example output V6(Point Cloud),V7(Target Objects),V8(Target Index), V9(Point Cloud Side Info) data
-        pyqtgraph_TMD_ex1.py is an example show point cloud in real time graphic use pyqtgraph TMD_ex2_pointCloud.py is an example plot point cloud in 3D use matplotlib
+        pyqtgraph_TMD_ex1.py is an example show point cloud in real time graphic use pyqtgraph TMD_ex2_pointCloud.py is an example plot point cloud in 3D use matplotlib pyqtgraph_3d_tmd.py is an example plot point cloud in 3D use pyqtgraph.
+Plot speed is fast than matplotlib

 If Run demo program can not find any Raw data output: